 The NSW Population Health and Health Services Research Support (PHHSRS) Program provides infrastructure funding to NSW research organisations that undertake population health and health services research.
 Round 4 of the PHHSRS Program runs from July 2013 to June 2017.

-Grants under Round 4 of the PHHSRS Program will support the following research organisations:
+Grants under Round 4 of the PHHSRS Program support the following research organisations:

-- Australian Institute of Health Innovation, University of New South Wales: for research in the fields of clinical governance, health informatics, health services, and health systems.
+- Australian Institute of Health Innovation, Macquarie University for research in the fields of clinical governance, health informatics, health services, and health systems.